facebookarchive/wordpress/readme.txt

 7. The Post is published to the Celebuzz Facebook Page.
 8. Widgets are also available.

+== Upgrade Notice ==

+= 1.0.3 =
+This version fixes many bugs and includes many new features.
+Please upgrade immediately.

+= 1.0.2 =
+This version fixes many bugs and you should upgrade immediately.

+= 1.0.1 =
+This version fixes many bugs and you should upgrade immediately.

 == Changelog ==

 = 1.0.3 =